infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_understandable_android.md

 - the default language of the app is hardcoded and it is impossible to change it

-#### Additional notes

-This guideline covers point 3.1.1 Language of Page - Level A of the WCAG standard.

 ---

 ## Predictable

-_Make mobile apps appear and operate in predictable ways._
+Make mobile apps appear and operate in predictable ways.

+*This technique covers points 3.2.1 On Focus - Level A & 3.2.2 On Input - Level A of the WCAG standard.*

 ### On Focus & On Input